raspberrypilearning/getting-started-with-picamera/worksheet.md

     Valid sizes are `6` to `160`.
 The default is `32`.

 1. You can also alter the annotation colours.
-First of all, ensure that `Color` is imported by amending your import line at the top to:
+First of all, ensure that `Color` is imported by amending your `import` line at the top:

     ```python
     from picamera import PiCamera, Color
     ```

-    then amending your code to:
+    Then amend the rest of your code as follows:

     ```python
     camera.start_preview()